Sunday, August 7, 2016

 The year is 1965, and all hell has broken loose on the normally peaceful island of New Penzance.
 Suzy (Kara Hayward), the 12-year-old daughter of attorneys Mr. and Mrs. Bishop (Bill Murray and Frances McDormand), has run away from home.

-She is being accompanied by Sam (Jared Gilman), a Khaki Scout whose troop is headquartered on the other side of the island.
+She is accompanied by Sam (Jared Gilman), a Khaki Scout whose troop is headquartered on the other side of the island.

-The Bishops, along with local policeman Captain Sharp (Brice Willis) and Khaki Scout Master Ward (Edward Norton), organize a search party to track down the two.
+The Bishops, along with local policeman Captain Sharp (Brice Willis) and Khaki Scout Master Ward (Edward Norton), organize a search party to track down the runaways.
 But what they don’t know is that Suzy and Sam are deeply in love, and plan to spend the rest of their lives together.

-Moonrise Kingdom isn’t without its sad sacks; Suzy’s parents are successful attorneys, yet their marriage is on the brink of ruin.
+Moonrise Kingdom isn’t without its sad sacks.
+Suzy’s parents are successful attorneys, yet their marriage is on the brink of ruin.
 Mrs. Bishop is having an affair with Captain Sharp, the island’s lone policeman, who is an otherwise very lonely man.

 Yet it’s Sam and Suzy who are the saddest of them all.
 Suzy not only knows of her mother’s infidelity, but at one point also finds a pamphlet on top of the family refrigerator titled “Coping with the Very Troubled Child”, which her parents obtained in an effort to understand their daughter.

 As for Sam, he’s an orphan whose mom and dad died years earlier.
 What’s more, he’s managed to alienate the Billingsleys, his foster parents, who decide not to invite him back home, forcing Social Services (Tilda Swinton) to get involved.
-Also, Sam’s fellow Khaki scouts are less than friendly towards him (when searching for Sam on the island, each one brings a weapon along).
+Also, Sam’s fellow Khaki scouts are less than friendly towards him (when searching for Sam on the island, each one has brought a weapon along).

 Fortunately, Suzy and Sam now have each other.
-After meeting the summer before at a school pageant, they began a year-long pen-pal correspondence, during which they fell in love and planned their escape.
+After meeting the summer before at a school pageant, they began a year-long pen-pal correspondence, during which they fell in love and planned their "escape".
 The authority figures will attempt to break them up, but to no avail.
-Suzy and Sam have found each other, and also the happiness that has eluded them in the other areas of their lives.
-They have no intention of letting that go.
-Both Kara Hayward and Jared Gilman do an outstanding job conveying the clumsiness, uncertainty, and magic of young love, and even as those around them do their best to keep the two apart, we know Sam and Suzy will be together forever.
+Suzy and Sam have found each other, and the happiness that has eluded them in the other areas of their lives.
+They have no intention of letting it go.
+Both Kara Hayward and Jared Gilman do an outstanding job conveying the clumsiness, uncertainty, and magic of young love, and even as those around them do their best to keep the two apart, we know Sam and Suzy will probably be together forever.

 1 comment: